 Performance quoted represents past performance, which is no guarantee of future results.
 Investment return and principal value will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than what is stated.
 Other share classes may have experienced different returns than the share class presented.
 To view performance current to the most recent month-end and for after-tax returns, click on the Performance tab.
 Performance does not reflect the maximum 5.5% sales charge for Class A Shares.
 If included, it would reduce the performance quoted.

 Click the Performance tab for standard fund performance.

 Click on the Portfolio Characteristics tab for the fund’s top 10 holdings.

 Positioning and Strategy

-Our mission at Federated Kaufmann is to achieve superior long-term performance by investing in promising large cap growth companies trading at attractive valuations through proprietary fundamental research.
-Approximately 69% of the portfolio is currently invested in four large sectors: Information Technology, Health Care, Consumer Discretionary, and Financials.
+Our mission at Federated Kaufmann is to achieve superior long-term performance by investing in promising large-cap growth companies trading at attractive valuations through proprietary fundamental research.
+Approximately 68% of the portfolio is currently invested in four large sectors: Information Technology, Health Care, Consumer Discretionary and Financials.
 These sectors have historically provided good opportunities for bottom-up growth investors.
-The cash position of the fund is less than 3.0%.
-We continue to seek attractive large cap growth investment opportunities—companies that are dominant competitors and that have strengthening fundamentals delivering both near-term and long-term growth in sales and earnings.
+The cash position of the fund is less than 6.0%.
+We continue to find attractive large-cap growth investment opportunities: companies that are dominant competitors and that have strengthening fundamentals delivering both near-term and long-term growth in sales and earnings.
 We believe that such strong growth companies, if purchased at attractive prices, will provide investors with the opportunity for superior returns over the long term.